vivek250391/JK/README.md

 - clone the repository
 - copy .env and put proper values
 - run docker compose up command
+- make sure ollama instance is running

+## Note :about running ollama instance seperately
+it has been observed that running ollama via docker does not use GPU(nvidia) at this point in time on windows hence a seperate instance of ollama is used to enhance performance of the running instance of docker compose

 # Run the Application in dev environment
 - clone the repository
 - copy .env and put proper values

+## ollama
+install ollama instance
 ## backend
 ```
 python -m env luminalibeenv